Are you a chartered surveyor managing commercial property?

 • Make an assessment of the air permeability rate

-• Glazing frame factors and aspect rations
+• Glazing frame & transmission factors and aspect ratios

 Will the EPC affect property value?